KopfLab/labware_photon/README.md

 ## Available programs

+### devices

+ - `devices/ministat`: ministat controller including a stepper component for stirring and an OD reader component for recording optical density
+ - `devices/chemglass_scale` : logger for chemglass scales (pulls weight data via serial and calculates rates on the fly)

+### debug

  - `debug/blink`: simple blink program to check if photon works
  - `debug/cloud`: use to debug wifi settings and cloud connection
  - `debug/i2c_scanner`: use to search for the address(es) of I2C connected devices
  - `debug/lcd`: use debug I2C-connected LCD screens
  - `debug/logger`: use to test out a basic lab logger setup with an example component
- - `ministat`: ministat controller including a stepper component for stirring and an OD reader component for recording optical density

 # Web commands